HafizIkrashSE/react-projects-portfolio/README.md

 ### 3. Choose a Project

-For example, to run the Food Recipe App:
+For example , to run the Food Recipe App:

 ```bash
 cd 08-FoodRecipeApp